Coronavirus and Meetings

 Society of Independent Show Organizers and UFI, the Global Association of the Exhibition Industry

-The organizations launched "This Show Is Open," a campaign aimed at helping their members make the case to follow through with event plans, while following the guidance of health authorities and the interests of their customers.
+The organizations launched "This Show Will Open For Business," a campaign aimed at helping their members make the case to follow through with event plans, while following the guidance of health authorities and the interests of their customers.
 As part of the initiative, UFI and SISO will provide materials, downloadable at www.supportingevents.org, that highlight the value of trade shows and reinforce the fact that many shows are taking place successfully around the world — despite the negative headlines to the contrary.
-Visuals available for download include web and email banners, posters and flyers featuring the slogan "This Show Is Open for Business."
+Visuals available for download include web and email banners, posters and flyers featuring the slogan "This Show Will Open for Business."
 More info and updates can be found at SISO"s dedicated resource page.

 Society of Incentive Travel Executives